 It has been said many times that if one must first obtain permission from the government to do something, then it isn’t respected as a right.
 Of all 50 states that are supposed to stand beholden to the Constitution, too few allow any form of “Constitutional” carry.
 Alaska, Arizona, Arkansas, Kansas, Maine, Mississippi, Missouri, New Hampshire, Vermont, and West Virginia are the only states in which anyone legally allowed to get a gun by the laws of that state is allowed to carry it, concealed or openly, without first obtaining a permit.
 Though even in some of these states, there are disputes as to what the law actually allows, making it potentially dangerous to carry.

 A Tightening Grip

 While the phrase “gun control” likely brings California, Illinois, and perhaps Maryland to mind first, every state has at least some restrictions on the right to keep and bear arms that are clear infringements – and are, therefore, entirely unconstitutional.
 There isn’t a state in the Union that hasn’t, in some way, contributed to the Second Amendment’s death by 1,000 cuts.
-Some are just worse than others.We value your comments!
-Please weigh in on our comment section below.
+Some are just worse than others.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com